jorgecarleitao/pyglet-gui/README.md

 * Implements an abstraction for graphical appearance

     Pyglet-gui uses the concept of "theme", on which each (static) resource is defined in a JSON file.
-    This file is loaded into a list of factories, a Theme, and viewers can load specific resources by choosing the factory they want by a path.
+    This file is loaded into a Theme, and viewers can load specific resources by choosing the particular resource they want by a unique path.

-    For example, a Button chooses the path
+    For example, the Pyglet-gui standard Button chooses the path

         def get_path(self):
             path = ['button']